sn3cc/obscuratee/README.md

 pip install --upgrade obscuratee
 ```

-for the rest, please refer to :
+for the rest of you, please refer to :

 ## 📦 Installation